Artifacts

 Bottlerocket OS images for Bare Metal

 Bottlerocket vends its Baremetal variant Images using a secure distribution tool called tuftool.
-Please refer to Download Bottlerocket node images to download Bottlerocket image.
-You can also get the download URIs for Bottlerocket Baremetal images from the bundle release by running the following commands:
+Please refer to Download Bottlerocket node images for instructions on downloading Bottlerocket Baremetal images.
+You can also get the download URIs for EKS Anywhere-vended Bottlerocket Baremetal images from the bundle release by running the following commands:

 Using the latest EKS Anywhere version